 - Interpreting the NLN Exam Score Report (pdf)

-For more information about starting your college education at Harper, please contact Admissions Outreach at 847.925.6700 or fill out our Request information form.
+For more information about earning your PTA degree at Harper, please contact Admissions Outreach at 847.925.6700 or fill out our request information form.

 Graduation from a physical therapist assistant education program accredited by the